Tigger: Say, who are you?

-Winnie The Pooh and the Honey Tree: Pooh is in desperate need for some honey, and takes desperate measures to get it.
+- Winnie the Pooh and the Honey Tree (1966): Pooh is in desperate need for some honey, and takes desperate measures to get it.

-Winnie The Pooh and the Blustery Day: A heavy storm kicks up in the Hundred Acre Wood, which may not be good news for some of the residents' homes.
+- Winnie the Pooh and the Blustery Day (1968): A heavy storm kicks up in the Hundred Acre Wood, which may not be good news for some of the residents' homes.
 (This one's notable as the last animated short on which Walt Disney himself was personally involved; he died prior to its completion.
 It won the Academy Award for Best Animated Short Film.)

-Winnie The Pooh and Tigger Too: Rabbit grows increasingly irritated with Tigger's bouncing and decides to take action.
+- Winnie the Pooh and Tigger Too (1974): Rabbit grows increasingly irritated with Tigger's bouncing and decides to take action.
+Academy Award nominee.

 The Many Adventures of Winnie the Pooh provides examples of:

 - Adopted to the House: Pooh invites Piglet to stay with him after the latter gives his home to Owl.